apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 in configuration option fs.s3a.committer.magic.enabled
 ```

-The Job is configured to use the magic committer, but the S3A bucket has not been explicitly
+The Jjb is configured to use the magic committer, but the S3A bucket has not been explicitly
 called out as supporting it,

 The destination bucket **must** be declared as supporting the magic committer.